Bernardo Lanzetti

-Bernardo Lanzetti (born 21 November 1948) is an Italian singer, founder of Acqua Fragile and frontman of the Premiata Forneria Marconi for some years.
+Bernardo Lanzetti (born 21 November 1948) is an Italian singer, founder of Acqua Fragile and frontman of Premiata Forneria Marconi for some years.

 Biography

-Bernardo Lanzetti was born to Casalmaggiore, in the Cremona province.
-After he finished his studies in the United States, in 1971 he returned in Italy to found the progressive rock band Acqua Fragile and was soon considered one of the best voice of the 70s.
+Bernardo Lanzetti was born in Casalmaggiore, in the Cremona province.
+After he finished his studies in the United States, in 1971 he returned to Italy to found the progressive rock band Acqua Fragile and was soon considered one of the best voices of the 70s.

-From 1975 till 1979 he is the frontman of the Premiata Forneria Marconi recordering three albums: Chocolate Kings (1976), Jet Lag (1977) and Passpartù (1978).
+From 1975 till 1979 he was the frontman of Premiata Forneria Marconi and appeared on three albums: Chocolate Kings (1976), Jet Lag (1977) and Passpartù (1978).

-After this period he will continue as a soloist and as leader of Acqua Fragile recordering many albums.
+After this period he continued as a solo artist and as leader of Acqua Fragile, recording many albums.

-In 2024, at the magazine It's Psychedelic Baby!
-Magazine Lanzetti talked of his future projects.
+In 2024, Lanzetti talked about his future projects in the It's Psychedelic Baby!
+Magazine.